-Global stocks edge lower on economic toll from coronavirus; oil rallies
+Global stocks edge lower on economic toll from coronavirus, oil rallies

 In early March, talks over production cuts between Russia and Saudi Arabia collapsed, leading them to start a price war that has pushed oil prices to their lowest levels in nearly two decades.

-Reporting by David Randall; Additional reporting by Chibuike Oguh; Editing by Jonathan Oatis and Steve Orlofsky
+Reporting by David Randall; Additional reporting by Chibuike Oguh; Editing by Jonathan Oatis, Steve Orlofsky and Sonya Hepinstall